Skip to content

 Section titled “Molecular Testing and Prognostic Stratification”

-Molecular testing of tumor tissue or cells obtained by needle biopsy is important for stratifying metastatic risk.
+Molecular testing of tumor tissue or cells obtained by needle biopsy is important for stratifying the risk of metastasis.

-• Monosomy 3 (loss of chromosome 3): If detected, there is a high rate of metastasis and poor prognosis.
+• Monosomy 3 (loss of chromosome 3): When detected, it is associated with a high rate of metastasis and poor prognosis.
 The 5-year survival rate decreases from approximately 100% to about 50%14).

-• Chromosome 8q gain and 1p loss: Correlated with decreased survival14).
+• Chromosome 8q gain and 1p loss: Correlated with decreased survival rate 14).

-• Chromosome 6p gain: Favorable prognostic factor (possibly protective)14).
+• Chromosome 6p gain: favorable prognostic factor (possible protective effect) 14).

 Performed in cases where the clinical diagnosis is uncertain.
 It is usually performed concurrently with plaque brachytherapy insertion.
-Although there is debate due to the risk of tumor seeding, it is increasingly performed for prognostic stratification by obtaining genetic profiles.
-Considering intratumoral heterogeneity, sampling from multiple morphologically distinct areas is desirable2).
+Although there is debate due to the risk of tumor seeding, it is increasingly performed for prognostic stratification through gene expression profiling.
+Considering intratumoral heterogeneity, sampling from multiple morphologically distinct areas is desirable 2).

 S-100, HMB-45, MART-1 (MelanA), and vimentin are positive.
-For confirmation, it is recommended to use at least two melanocytic antibodies in combination with cytokeratin (epithelial marker).
-Semi-quantitative assessment of the proliferation index by Ki-67 is also performed.
-In ciliary body melanoma, strong HMB-45 positivity has been confirmed5).
-BAP1 nuclear staining plays an important adjunctive role in prognostic classification2).
+For confirmation, it is recommended to use at least two melanocytic markers in combination with cytokeratin (epithelial marker).
+Semi-quantitative assessment of the proliferation index using Ki-67 is also performed.
+In ciliary body melanoma, strong positivity for HMB-45 has been confirmed 5).
+BAP1 nuclear staining plays an important auxiliary role in prognosis classification 2).

-The goals of treatment are: (1) maintaining useful vision in the affected eye, (2) destroying the tumor, and (3) preventing metastasis and recurrence.
+The goals of treatment are threefold: (1) maintaining useful vision in the affected eye, (2) destroying the tumor, and (3) preventing metastasis and recurrence.

-When differentiation from choroidal nevus is unclear, strict follow-up is continued with fundus photography and B-mode ultrasound.
-For choroidal nevus (thickness <2 mm, asymptomatic), re-examination is performed 3 months after the initial examination, followed by observation every 6 months.
-For lesions <3 mm thick, fundus photography, FA, and A/B-mode ultrasound are performed initially, re-examined after 3–4 months, and then fundus photography is continued every 6–12 months for life.
-Small tumors with 3 or more risk factors should be treated promptly without waiting for growth documentation.
+While differentiation from choroidal nevus remains unclear, strict follow-up is continued with fundus photography and B-mode ultrasonography.
+For choroidal nevus (thickness less than 2 mm, asymptomatic), re-examination is performed 3 months after the initial examination, followed by follow-up every 6 months.
+For lesions less than 3 mm thick, fundus photography, FA, and A/B-mode ultrasonography are performed initially, re-examined after 3 to 4 months, and then fundus photography is continued every 6 to 12 months for life.
+Small tumors with three or more risk factors should be treated promptly without waiting for growth records.

 Brachytherapy

-Ruthenium-106 plaque brachytherapy: A plaque containing ruthenium-106 (beta emitter) is sutured onto the sclera over the tumor.
-Due to beta radiation, the tissue penetration depth is short, making it suitable for small to medium tumors.
-Facilities where this can be performed are limited.
+106Ru plaque brachytherapy: A plaque containing ruthenium-106 (beta emitter) is sutured onto the sclera over the tumor.
+Due to beta radiation, the intra-tissue irradiation distance is short, making it suitable for small to medium-sized tumors.
+Facilities capable of performing this procedure are limited.

-I-125 plaque: A COMS plaque containing iodine-125 is sutured onto the sclera over the tumor.
+I-125 plaque: A COMS plaque containing iodine-125 is sutured onto the sclera over the tumor site.
 The prescribed radiation dose to the tumor apex is 90 Gy.
-Mainly used in North America.
+This method is primarily used in North America.

-Indications: First-line treatment for small to medium tumors.
+Indications: First-line treatment for small to medium-sized tumors.

 Side effects: Radiation maculopathy/retinopathy, cataract, neovascular glaucoma, optic neuropathy, scleral necrosis.
 Most occur within 5 years after treatment.

-Characteristics: Particle therapy that concentrates radiation dose on the tumor using the Bragg peak effect.
-Eye-sparing treatment.
+Characteristics: Particle beam therapy that concentrates radiation dose on the tumor using the Bragg peak effect.
+Eye-preserving therapy.

-Indications: Eye-sparing option for small to medium tumors.
+Indications: Eye-preserving option for small to medium-sized tumors.

 Advantages: Low radiation dose to surrounding normal tissues.